LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## What's next?

+Not sure yet but it's slowly forming.

 Like you, I have a unique combination of skills and experiences.
-Some of mine are: football, exercise science, customer service, e-commerce, Rails, and creating bootstrapped businesses.
+Some of mine are: football, exercise science, customer service, e-commerce, gardening, Rails, and creating bootstrapped businesses.

-At this stage, I feel like the biggest way, the best way for me to contribute, my "calling", may be to use these skills to build a  business, or several, with Ruby on Rails.
-One that could become a Rails World sponsor some day.
-One that could potentially IPO!?
+At this stage, I feel like the best way for me to contribute, my "calling", may be to use these skills to build a business, or several, with Ruby on Rails.
+The kind of apps that could become Rails World sponsors some day.
 One that hires senior and early career Rails devs alike.

+One that could potentially IPO!?!

-I'm going to do this, but I want to do this in Rails, as another proof of concept, but to test what others say is true: that Rails is the best way for one person to test ideas and then to make them go farther.
+I'm going to do this regardless, but I'm trying to do this first in Rails.
+I'm testing what others say is true: that Rails is the best way for one person to test ideas fast and then to make them go farther.
+This is the core that originally moved me to choose Rails when I started my "learn to code" journey years ago.

-I'm going to build an app can thrive after launch and before IPO.
+I'm going to build apps that can thrive after launch and long before IPO.

-I will use Blue Drumlin to make beautiful and useful things with Ruby & Rails for real paying customers!
+Blue Drumlin will make beautiful and useful things with Ruby *and* Rails for real, live, grateful paying customers!

-Growing something that can fulfill me and give back to the community that made it possible!
+Growing something that can fill a niche, fulfill me, and give back to the community that made it possible!